Symphony No. 5 (Prokofiev): III. Adagio

-Movement IV
+IV.
+Allegro giocoso

-The finale starts with a cello choir playing a slow introduction recalling the first theme of the first movement, which then launches into the movement proper, a rondo.
+The finale starts with a brief introduction consisting of a fragmented melody in the woodwinds, followed by a cello choir recalling the first theme of the first movement.
+This is interrupted by the violas, launching into the movement proper, a rondo.
 The playful ("giocoso") main theme is contrasted with two calmer episodes, one introduced by the flute, the other a chorale in the strings.
-Just as the movement is striving to end with a victorious tone, the music degenerates into a frenzy (rehearsal mark 111), which is stripped down to a string quartet playing staccato "wrong notes" (rehearsal mark 113) with rude interjections from low trumpets, making the ultimate orchestral unison on B-flat sound all the more ironic.
+Just as the movement is striving to end with a victorious tone, the music degenerates into a frenzy (rehearsal mark 111), which is stripped down to solo strings playing staccato "wrong notes" (rehearsal mark 113) with rude interjections from low trumpets, making the ultimate orchestral unison on B♭ sound all the more ironic.